OpticsBench/laser-cut-optics-bench/README.md

 <img align="right" src="https://github.com/OpticsBench/laser-cut-optics-bench/wiki/images/SuitcasePackedSmall.jpg" width="50%">

-This project was originally an entry in the [2016 Hackaday Prize](https://hackaday.io/project/10707-lasercut-optics-bench).
+This project was a [2016 Hackaday Prize](https://hackaday.io/project/10707-lasercut-optics-bench) entry.

 A complete description, along with build instructions and suggestions, is available on the project [Wiki](https://github.com/OpticsBench/laser-cut-optics-bench/wiki).

-The project is currently in a good state, but not under active development.
+The project is in a good state, but not actively developed.

 If you'd like to contribute, contact the author here on GitHub or from the [Hackaday project](https://hackaday.io/project/10707-lasercut-optics-bench) page.